catswe/triton-kernels/README.md

-Practicing Triton.
+Triton kernels.
 Recommended learning order is as follows:

 vector_addition